BryanNsoh/Datalogger2Cloud/README.md

 ### 1. Prepare the Hardware

 Set up the linux, the Campbell CR800 datalogger, the solar-powered battery, and the cellular network connection according to their respective user guides.
+If using a gsm moule, add the connection's APN with the following command:

+    nmcli c add connection.type gsm apn mobile.three.com.hk

+### 2. Prepare the google cloud keys

+The program accesses google cloud services and so needs a google cloud key.
+In the home directory, create a folder named `.keys`.
+Download your json security key to this folder.
+Ensure that there is only a single key in this directory.
+See [here](https://cloud.google.com/iam/docs/keys-create-delete) for more details.

-### 2. Run the Automated Setup Script
+### 3. Run the Automated Setup Script

 The provided `setup.py` script automates most of the setup process.
 First, download the script to your Raspberry Pi.
-Then, open a terminal, navigate to the directory containing the script, and run the following command:
+Then, open a terminal, navigate to the directory containing the script, and run the following commands:

+    sudo apt-get install chrony
+    chmod +x setup.py
-    sudo python3 setup.py
+    sudo python3 ./setup.py

 Enter your password when prompted.
 The script will create and activate a virtual environment, install necessary packages, create required files, and configure the linux computer to run the `main_query.py` script on startup after an internet connection has been established.